feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 NOTES ON TRANSLITERATION

-For Chinese peranakan names, as they are of Hokkien origin, | have used the Hokkien spelling, as written in the Dutch archives, in order not to confuse the reader with modern Mandarin spellings.
+For Chinese peranakan names, as they are of Hokkien origin, I have used the Hokkien spelling, as written in the Dutch archives, in order not to confuse the reader with modern Mandarin spellings.

 Names of districts, especially in Batavia, are as employed by contemporaries; thus Weltevreden, Molenvliet, Meester-Cornelis, Buitenzorg.

-| have used the local terms ‘peranakan’, ‘singkeh-totok’, ‘sahbandar’, ‘kapitan Cina’ in their original forms.
+I have used the local terms ‘peranakan’, ‘singkeh-totok’, ‘sahbandar’, ‘kapitan Cina’ in their original forms.
 1 THE POPULATION OF BATAVIA UNDER THE VOC, 1619-1800

 The Background